PrayatshuMisra/hackathon_nexussync/README.md

 ## 🎯 Project Overview

-**NexusSync** is a comprehensive campus club management and student engagement platform developed for **ISTE MIT Manipal** during the hackathon.
+**NexusSync** is a comprehensive campus club management and student engagement platform developed for colleges during the hackathon.
 The platform serves as a unified ecosystem for managing student clubs, events, recruitment, and fostering meaningful connections between students and campus organizations.

 ### 🎯 Mission
 To revolutionize campus club management by providing a seamless, feature-rich platform that enhances student engagement, streamlines administrative processes, and creates a vibrant campus community.